This Is Why We Can Have Nice Things – A history of toys

 Hnefatafl was the most popular board game.
 This game can still be bought today, though it is made with more modern materials than its ancient counterpart!

-It’s thought that the Viking period focussed more on toys that taught children practical skills for daily living and fighting.
-Even adults played in the Viking period.
+It’s thought that the Viking period focused more on toys that taught children practical skills for daily living and fighting.

 Often in ancient cultures children were expected to start contributing to chores and jobs from a very young age.
 In the antique era children remained children for a little while longer, especially in the upper and middle classes.